 - Maintain the highest standards of corporate responsibility not only towards its employees but also to the consumers and the civil society, social responsibility through various community development activities for promoting socio-economic development and most importantly through people’s participation.

 - To minimize adverse impacts on the natural environment by consciously economizing on the requirement of land for civil structures, reducing the width of the Right of Way (ROW), adopting multi circuit towers and state of the art technology in transmission etc.

 Striving to be a responsible corporate citizen, POWERGRID tries to find a balance between the often-competing demands of the technical, economical, and environmental commitments.
-The corporation is committed to protecting and enhancing the natural environment in all its operations as far as possible and aim to go beyond compliance with environmental legislations.
+The corporation is committed to protecting and enhancing the natural environment in all its operations as far as possible and aims to go beyond mere compliance with environmental legislations.
 POWERGRID endeavours to achieve sustainable development through five interlinked themes: Stakeholders, Environment, Networks, Statistics and Employees.
 The importance of sustainable development is understood by the corporation and embedded its imperatives in all its activities to ensure that the efforts to promote sustainable development are successful.

 POWERGRID is the first Power Utility in the World accredited with a Publicly Available Specification, PAS 99:2012 based Integrated Management System (IMS) that includes ISO 9001:2015 (Quality Management System), ISO 14001:2015 (Environment Management System) and ISO 45001:2018 (Occupational Health & Safety Management System).
 The Company is also certified with Social Accountability Standards SA 8000:2014 for its human resource and labor management policies and practices.